Mohammed Saghir: Le Monde interview

-Mohammed Sanghir said he was interrogated twenty times while at Guantanamo:
+Mohammed Saghir said he was interrogated twenty times while at Guantanamo:

 McClatchy News Service interview

-On June 15, 2008, the McClatchy News Service published a series of articles based on interviews with 66 former Guantanamo captives.
+On 15 June 2008, the McClatchy News Service published a series of articles based on interviews with 66 former Guantanamo captives.

 Saghir was one of the former captives who had an article profiling him.

 Saghir reports that when he was repatriated he found that his family had incurred debts of 1.2 million rupees in his absence—to search for his body, and to support themselves without his income.

 He acknowledged that he had traveled to Afghanistan with a group from the Tablighi Jamaat, a non-political religious organization that American counter-terrorism analysts tie to terrorism.

 Mohammed Saghir told his McClatchy interviewer that he was captured in a stream of refugees, not on a battlefield.
 He said he was shipped in a metal shipping container to General Dostum's Sherberghan prison.

 He said he saw many other captives die during the months he spent there.
 He describe religious persecution in Guantanamo.
 He participated in a hunger strike and was subjected to force-feeding.

 Pakistan Observer interview

-The Pakistan Observer published a new interview with Sarheer on March 8, 2012.
+The Pakistan Observer published a new interview with Saghir on 8 March 2012.